hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterFlagHidden

 The `ChapterFlagHidden` works a bit different as the `EditionFlagHidden`.
-Each `Chapter ChapterFlagHidden Flags` works independent.
+Each `Chapters ChapterFlagHidden Flags` works independent.

 Two `Chapter Flags` are defined to describe the behavior of the `ChapterAtom Element`: `ChapterFlagHidden` and `ChapterFlagEnabled`.